moroso/docs/OS/OS.md

 then manipulate these resources via the appropriate servers: for instance, a thread that wants to write to a frame buffer might undergo the following:
-- Thread 1 requests a frame buffer using the get_frame_buffer syscall
+- Thread 1 requests a frame buffer using the get_frame_buffer syscall, passing address 0xADD as its argument
-- Kernel responds to the syscall by allocating a buffer with ID 4 to Thread 1, and returning this ID
+- Kernel responds to the syscall by allocating a buffer with ID 4 to Thread 1, mapping the buffer to 0xADD and returning the ID
 - get_frame_buffer returns to Thread 1 with buffer ID 4
 - Thread 1 sends a use_frame_buffer request to the Console Server with buffer ID 4